Skip to content

 The backend manages various facets of the application's state through dedicated models.
 For instance, the card game rules and state machine represent one model (the Game Engine), while peer-to-peer connectivity and lobby memberships represent another model.
 Each component's data and state consistency rules are encapsulated in its respective model.

-Concurrent Execution Environment
+Goal-State Hybrid Execution Environment

 Breaking Cyclic-Dependencies Pattern